 - Alcohol levels typically between 13.5% and 15.5%, depending on climate

-From a commercial and financial perspective, Cabernet Sauvignon represents one of the most consistently profitable varietals in the fine wine market.
-Whether bottled alone or blended, it is the foundation for numerous investment-grade wines, including the Bordeaux First Growths (Château Lafite Rothschild, Château Margaux, Château Mouton Rothschild), California cult wines (Screaming Eagle, Harlan Estate), and Super Tuscans (Sassicaia, Ornellaia).
+From a financial perspective, Cabernet Sauvignon is one of the most consistently profitable varietals in the fine wine market.
+Whether bottled alone or blended, it anchors numerous investment-grade wines, including the Bordeaux First Growths like Château Lafite Rothschild, Château Margaux, and Château Mouton Rothschild, California cult wines like Screaming Eagle and Harlan Estate, and Super Tuscans like Sassicaia and Ornellaia.
+If you want to explore Super Tuscans further, our guide on the best Super Tuscan wines to invest in breaks down the top labels and their ROI data.

 The History of Cabernet Sauvignon Wine